georgianastasov/null-ref-academy-restful/README.md

 2. Enrollment in various courses.
 3. Grade after finishing a course.
 4. Read articles and news.
-5. Rating of courses and articles.
+5. Rating of courses, articles and news.
 6. Profile overview and information about the platform and other students.

 ### **Teacher Panel**